Programmer25X/CSGO2-Inspired-Environment/README.md

 ## Used Assets & Credits

-Disclaimer: The 3D environment was developed for educational and portfolio purposes only.
+**Disclaimer**: The 3D environment was developed for educational and portfolio purposes only.
 To my knowledge, the assets used and their creators have been listed, with credit being given to the creators for their work.
+I do not claim any ownership of the assets used.
 If there are any issues or amendments that need to be made, please contact me.

 ###  3D Models and Environments
 - [**Garbage Bin**](https://sketchfab.com/3d-models/garbage-bin-fba6b5a8afdd4eb0a43be29aabceb3d6) — By **Rob Ortiz**, licensed under [**CC BY 4.0**](https://creativecommons.org/licenses/by/4.0/)